The Essentials of Anti-Money Laundering (AML) Compliance

 Navigating AML Regulations: A Global Overview

 AML regulations are rules that governments create to fight money laundering.
 These regulations require financial institutions to follow strict processes to stop illegal money from entering the system.
-While many countries have their own AML regulations, most follow guidelines set by international organizations like the Financial Action Task Force (FATF).
+While many countries have their own AML regulations, most follow guidelines set by international organisations like the Financial Action Task Force (FATF).

 In the United States, AML regulations are part of the Bank Secrecy Act (BSA).
 This law requires financial institutions to keep records of large transactions and report suspicious activities.
 In Europe, AML regulations are guided by the European Union’s Anti-Money Laundering Directives (AMLD).
 These laws make sure that banks and other businesses follow strict rules to prevent money laundering.